Building Standards and Certifications

 International WELL Building Standard

-Declare products that are “LBC Red List Free” or “LBC Red List Approved”, have been approved as compliance pathways for the International WELL Building Standard v1 Feature 26 for Enhanced Material Safety and WELL v2 Feature 13 Enhanced Material Precaution.
-These Features takes a precautionary approach to hazards by emphasizing healthy material selection to minimize risks.
+Declare products that are “LBC Red List Free” or “LBC Red List Approved”, have been approved as compliance pathways for the International WELL Building Standard v1 Feature 26 for Enhanced Material Safety which emphasizes healthy material selection to minimize risks.

 Enterprise Green Communities Criteria